bob2u/b2uFramework-public/README/README_ACTION.md

 class action_name extends \B2U\Core\Action implements \B2U\Core\IAction {

-    // The default Method for all Actions is the constructor function __construct($method, & $params, & $response) {
+    // The default Method for all Actions is the constructor
+    // the $method parameter is actually the POST, GET, PUT,
+    // etc. request method and not to be confused with those
+    // methods defined in the class that can be called from
+    // the URL /method/ section.
+    function __construct($method, & $params, & $response) {

         // This is a required call in the constructor of all Actions